UnixJunkie/lacc/README.md

 lacc
 ====

-fat-free list accumulators
+(fat-free) list accumulators

-the original idea came from the BatList module from batteries-included
+The original idea came from the BatList module from batteries-included.
+Cf. lib_test/test.ml for examples.